spangen87/bls-digital/README.md

 ![Stock levels](/media/readme_images/stock_levels_page.png)

 - When clicking on the Update Stock button, you are taken to the form as expected.
+Here it is actually possible to have negative numbers.
+In case something have gone wrong and there is a rest order it should be possible.
+Here it is the store owners responsobility to add a correct value.
+A negative number will also behave as aout of stock.

 ![Update Stock](/media/readme_images/update_stock.png)